 Timing of revenue recognition.
 The Company recognizes revenue related to performance obligations in its contracts with customers when control passes to the customer.
 Control passes to the customer when the customer has the ability to direct the use of and obtain substantially all of the remaining benefits from the asset.
 For the majority of the Company's products, revenue is recognized at a point in time when the products are shipped or delivered to the customer based on the shipping terms as that is the point in time when control passes to the customer.
-For the years ended December 31, 2022 and 2021, the Company recognized revenue of \$434.0 million and \$415.7 million, respectively, related to products shipped or delivered at a point in time.
+For the years ended December 31, 2023 and 2022, the Company recognized revenue of \$385.5 million and \$434.0 million, respectively, related to products shipped or delivered at a point in time.

 The Company also recognizes revenue over time primarily when the Company's performance obligations include enhancing a customer-controlled asset (generally when an engine is provided by the customer), constructing an asset with no alternative future use and the Company has an enforceable right to payment throughout the period as the services are performed, or providing services over time such as an extended warranty beyond the Company's standard warranty.
 The Company recognizes revenue throughout the manufacturing process when constructing an asset based on labor hours incurred because the customer receives the benefit of the asset as the product is constructed.
 The Company believes labor hours incurred relative to total estimated labor hours at completion faithfully depicts the transfer of control to the customer.
 The Company recognizes revenue related to extended warranty programs based on the passage of time over the extended warranty period.
-For both years ended December 31, 2022 and 2021, the Company recognized revenue of \$47.3 million and \$40.6 million, respectively, for products manufactured and services provided over time.
+For the years ended December 31, 2023 and 2022, the Company recognized revenue of \$73.4 million and \$47.3 million, respectively, for products manufactured and services provided over time.

 Shipping and handling costs.
-The Company accounts for shipping and handling costs as fulfillment costs which are recorded in Cost of sales in the Consolidated Statements of Operations.
+The Company accounts for shipping and handling costs as fulfillment costs which are recorded in Cost of sales in the Consolidated Statements of Income.
 This includes shipping and handling costs incurred after control of the asset has transferred to the customer as the Company has elected the practical expedient in ASC 606.

 Principal vs. agent considerations.
-For transactions that involve more than one party when providing goods or services to a customer, the Company determines whether it is the principal or agent in these transactions by evaluating the nature of its promise to the customer.
+From time to time, the Company may involve more than one party when providing goods or services to a customer, the Company determines whether it is the principal or agent in these transactions by evaluating the nature of its promise to the customer.
 The analysis of whether the Company is a principal or an agent in a transaction is performed for each good or services provided to the customer.
 The Company determines whether it controls the good or service before it is transferred to the customer by considering the following factors: